Niagara-Wheatfield Central School District: Post-high school career paths

 The majority of each year's graduating classes go on to pursue two and four-year college-level degrees.
-38.5% of students in the Class of 2006 went on to start a 4-year degree program (91 students in-state and 4 out of state), 46% went on to start a 2-year degree, 4.3% went on to start other vocational training programs, and 28 students total started employment immediately post graduation.
+38.5% of students in the Class of 2006 went on to start a four-year degree program (91 students in-state and 4 out of state), 46% went on to start a two-year degree, 4.3% went on to start other vocational training programs, and 28 students total started employment immediately after graduation.

 2008: 50 year golden anniversary

-On April 24, 2008, Niagara-Wheatfield High School celebrated its "golden anniversary" of 50 years with a "Soda Shop Sock Hop with Big Wheelie and the Hubcaps and root beer floats", inviting all NW alumni who have graduated from the school since its opening 50 years ago.
+On April 24, 2008, Niagara-Wheatfield High School celebrated its "golden anniversary" of 50 years with a "Soda Shop Sock Hop with Big Wheelie and the Hubcaps and root beer floats", inviting all NW alumni who have graduated from the school since its opening 50 years previously.